 The next motion presented by Mr. Walther was the Code of Ethics for the State Board of Finance, and the Code of Ethics and criminal background checks for the current employees of the State Treasury.
 The motion was seconded by Commissioner Franks, and all members were in favor.

-The last annual motion presented by Mr. Walther was to approve the minimum qualification and standards for all employees of the State Board of Finance and Treasurer of State who handle State Treasury funds, or participate in decisions concerning the deposit or investment of State Treasury funds.
+The last annual motion made by Mr. Walther was to approve the minimum qualification and standards for all employees of the State Board of Finance and Treasurer of State who handle State Treasury funds or participate in decisions concerning the deposit or investment of State Treasury funds.
 The motion was seconded by Commissioner Franks.
 All members were in favor.

 Mr. Walther recognized Autumn Sanson, Chief Compliance Officer, to update the board.
 Mrs. Sanson provided a brief update on the operations manual and the new internal software system, Clearwater.
 Mrs. Sanson stated that the new system was very beneficial, and many tasks will eliminate manual entry.
 Mrs. Sanson concluded by telling the board that she would continue working with the Treasury to document division operations.
 Mr. Walther asked for a motion to accept the report.
 A motion was made by Mr. Konecny and seconded by Commissioner Munson.
 All members were in favor.